1. Education

 Due to the island's strategic location, the Japanese made provisions to attack and seize Wake as part of their opening moves against the United States.
 On December 8, as Japanese aircraft were attacking Pearl Harbor (Wake Island is on the other side of the International Date Line), 36 Mitsubishi G3M medium bombers departed the Marshall Islands for Wake Island.
 Alerted to the Pearl Harbor attack at 6:50 AM and lacking radar, Cunningham ordered four Wildcats to begin patrolling the skies around the island.
 Flying in poor visibility, the pilots failed to spot the inbound Japanese bombers.

-Striking the island, the Japanese managed to destroy eight of VMF-211's Wildcats on ground as well as inflicted damage on the airfield and Pam Am facilities.
+Striking the island, the Japanese managed to destroy eight of VMF-211's Wildcats on the ground as well as inflicted damage on the airfield and Pam Am facilities.
 Among the casualties were 23 killed and 11 wounded from VMF-211 including many of the squadron's mechanics.
-Retiring with no losses, the Japanese aircraft returned the next day.
-This raid was less successful and VMF-211's four remaining fighters succeeded in downing two Japanese planes.
-As the air battle raged, Rear Admiral Sadamichi Kajioka departed Roi in the Marshall Islands with a small invasion fleet on December 9.
+After the raid, the non-Chamorro Pan American employees were evacuated from Wake Island aboard the Martin 130 Philippine Clipper which had survived the attack.

-Centered on the carrier USS Saratoga, Fletcher's force carried additional troops and aircraft for the beleaguered garrison.
+Centered on the carrier USS Saratoga (CV-3) Fletcher's force carried additional troops and aircraft for the beleaguered garrison.
 Moving slowly, the relief force was recalled by Pye on December 22 after he learned that two Japanese carriers were operating in the area.
 That same day, VMF-211 lost two aircraft.
 On December 23, with the carrier providing air cover, Kajioka again moved forward.
 Following a preliminary bombardment, the Japanese landed on the island.
 Though Patrol Boat No. 32 and Patrol Boat No. 33 were lost in the fighting, by dawn over 1,000 men had come ashore.